warren-bank/fork-js-adb-monkey/README.md

 # adbkit-monkey

-# Warning
-# This project along with other ones in [OpenSTF](https://github.com/openstf) organisation is provided as is for community, without active development.
-# You can check any other forks that may be actively developed and offer new/different features [here](https://github.com/openstf/stf/network).
-# Active development has been moved to [DeviceFarmer](https://github.com/DeviceFarmer) organisation.

 **adbkit-monkey** provides a [Node.js][nodejs] interface for working with the Android [`monkey` tool][monkey-site].
 Albeit undocumented, they monkey program can be started in TCP mode with the `--port` argument.
 In this mode, it accepts a [range of commands][monkey-proto] that can be used to interact with the UI in a non-random manner.
 This mode is also used internally by the [`monkeyrunner` tool][monkeyrunner-site], although the documentation claims no relation to the monkey tool.

 ## Getting started